Melamchi

 Melamchi is a municipality in Sindhupalchok District in the Bagmati Province of central Nepal.
-At the time of the 1991 Nepal census it had a population of 3936 and had 710 houses in the village.

-Government of Nepal has initiated a drinking water project called Melamchi water supply project to Kathmandu Valley.

-The Melamchi Valley is typically narrow, steep Himalayan River-Valley.
-The lower valley slopes are very steep, rocky and "V" shaped in the High Mountain whereas in the Middle the valley slopes are dissected by rolling alluvial tars at the bottom.
-The middle mountain slopes, have gentler aspect and are the sites of settlements.
-The upper mountain slopes are very steep, rocky and with pointed ridgeline.
-On the contrary, upper hill slopes of middle part are also often rounded and smooth and are exploited for mountain agriculture and settlement.
-Elevation differences between the valley floor and surrounding ridges exceed over 1,000 m in the upper part.

-People

-The total population of the Melamchi Valley is 68,800 and the household size is 5.2 in average.
-Around 50.7 percent of the population is male and 49.3 percent of the population is female.
-About 40.5 percent of the population is under 14 years of age and 52 percent are under 60 years of age.
-Around 36 percent of the populations are Brahmin, Chhetri and Newar.
-Tamangs represent 38 percent and 6 percent are Kamis, Damais and Sarkis (KDS) and rest are others.
-Around 48.7 percent of the total population is economically active.
+The total population of Melamchi Municipality is 45,343, according to the 2011 population census.
+In the 2011 census, there were 21,729 males and 23,614 females, and the municipality had 11 wards.
+The CBS data of 2074 showed an increase of 13,471 people.

 Culture

-Hindu culture dominates the settlements of the valley areas while the Buddhist culture is prevalent in the high mountain settlements.
-Mid-hill settlements of the valley is the meeting ground of the two cultures.
-There are more than 11 Hindu temples and shrines, and about 14 monasteries in the Melamchi watershed.
+Hindu culture dominates the settlements of the valley areas while Buddhist culture is prevalent in the high mountain settlements.
+The mid-hill settlements of the valley are the meeting ground of the two cultures in the municipality.
+There are more than 11 Hindu temples and shrines, as well as about 14 monasteries in the Melamchi watershed.

 Climate

-The lower part of Melamchi valley has Sub-Tropical climate, while the upper part has Cool Temperate climate.
-Upper part Melamchi valley receives more rainfall than in the lower part.
+The lower part of Melamchi valley has a sub-tropical climate, while the upper part has a cool temperate climate.
+The upper part of the valley receives more rainfall than in the lower part.
 Heavy rainfall occurs in June, July and August.
 Rainfall in January and February is the lowest.
-The annual average rainfall in the Melamchi basin is about 2800 mm which is concentrated mostly during four months of the monsoon of mid-June to mid-September.
+The annual average rainfall in the Melamchi basin is about 2800 mm, which is concentrated mostly during four months of the monsoon from mid-June to mid-September.
 Average annual rainfall conditions vary considerably by location in the valley.
 In general, average annual rainfall is low at lower elevation and is relatively high in the higher elevation.
-The average annual rainfall recorded for the period of 1991 to 1996 is 3,410 mm.
+The average annual rainfall recorded for the period of 1991-1996 is 3,410 mm.